 Profit Maximizer is a big scam and you should avoid it.
 InsideBitcoins investigation shows this platform is owned and operated by scammers who are not willing to reveal their real identity.
 James Forley, the man who claims to be the founder is a paid actor from Fiverr, a popular freelancing platform.
 Our review further determines that Profit Maximizer uses deceptive marketing techniques to get new signups.

 Also, our investigation shows that the web-trader provided by this robot is fake.
 It does not connect to any broker or exchange and there is no live trading involved.
 Consequently, the results that traders receive through the robot are predetermined.
-We recommend that you avoid this robot and instead try 1k Daily Profit, an auto robot that generates a daily profit of up to $1k.
-We have tested this robot and can confirm that it is genuine.
+We recommend that you avoid this robot and instead try 1k Daily Profit, an auto robot that claims to generate a daily profit of up to $1k.
+Users report great profits through this bot and it has an easy to use interface.